-Since I’m a self taught quilter, there are a lot of things that I learned the “hard way” (i.e. doing it wrong a million times, then finally sitting down to learn the right way to do it)… I thought it would be fun to share a few of those things with you, so that hopefully you won’t make the same mistakes that I have.
+Since I’m a self-taught quilter, there are a lot of things that I learned the “hard way” (i.e., doing it wrong a million times, then finally sitting down to learn the right way to do it).
+I thought it would be fun to share a few of those things with you so that hopefully, you won’t make the same mistakes that I have.

-Check your seam allowance.
+Tip One: Check your seam allowance

-The majority of quilting patterns are based on a 1/4” seam allowance.
-If this is off by even a 1/16″ of an inch it can mess up your quilt.
-Quilts fit together like puzzles, think of what would happen if just one puzzle piece in a puzzle was the wrong size.. the same thing happens with a quilt.
-Every sewing machine is different with how it handles sewing a 1/4” seam allowance. (btw, a seam allowance is the space between the stitching line and the edge of the fabric).
+The majority of quilting patterns are based on a ¼” seam allowance.
+If this is off by even a 1/16″ of an inch, it can mess up your quilt.
+Quilts fit together like puzzles; think of what would happen if just one puzzle piece in a puzzle was the wrong size.. the same thing happens with a quilt.
+Every sewing machine is different in how it handles sewing a ¼” seam allowance. (btw, a seam allowance is a space between the stitching line and the edge of the fabric).

 (FYI: This is my favorite Iron)

 I messed up BIG TIME with this one when I first started.
-You do NOT iron a quilt you press it.
+You do NOT iron a quilt.
+You press it.
 Don’t make large back and forth motions like you do when ironing clothes.
 Lift the iron up and down and press the seams of the quilt.

 To press a quilt.
 Start on the wrong side and press the seam once.
 This sets the stitches.

 Flip the quilt to the right side and use the nose of your iron to wiggle into the seam to get it flat (A tip I learned from Amy!).
-Keeping thinking in your head “flat” you want your seams to be straight and flat.
+Keeping thinking in your head “flat,” you want your seams to be straight and flat.

 Press all of your seams to one side.
 Then alternate to the other side for the next row.
 This will allow your rows to fit together nicely.
 I press even rows towards me and odd rows away from me.

-However, I would finish a quilt and realize that I had too much dark in one section of the quilt, or too much of a certain color in another part.
-A design wall allows you to layout your quilt before you sew it to check for balance in your design.
+However, I would finish a quilt and realize that I had too much dark in one section of the quilt or too much of a certain color in another part.
+A design wall allows you to layout your quilt before you sew it to check for the balance in your design.
 It’s crazy what you WON’T pick up on until you see it all laid out (or photographed).

 (This quilt is being pieced together after first having the layout worked on my design wall)

-Now let’s talk about Amy fantastic book, Fabulously Fast Quilts.
+Now let’s talk about Amy’s fantastic book, Fabulously Fast Quilts.
 The book is all quilts that piece together quickly but don’t look like they were pieced quickly.
 I did a couple of double takes with how clever she is with her piecing strategies.
 I could have sworn some of the quilts would be much more complicated to piece.
 Amy shares tips for piecing in bulk and some great ways to use your quilt ruler that I had never thought of before.